Rittenhouse murder case thrown into jeopardy by mistrial bid

-During cross-examination, Binger asked Rittenhouse about whether it was appropriate to use deadly force to protect property.
+During cross-examination, prosecutor Thomas Binger asked Rittenhouse about whether it was appropriate to use deadly force to protect property.
 The prosecutor also posed questions about Rittenhouse’s silence after his arrest.

-Binger said he thought the door was open to his questions because of previous testimony and said he was acting in good faith, but the judge rejected that.

-Rittenhouse attorney Mark Richards suggested Binger might be attempting to provoke a mistrial.
-The defense asked for a mistrial with prejudice, meaning that if it is granted, Rittenhouse cannot be retried in the shootings.
+Rittenhouse lawyer Corey Chirafasi all but suggested prosecutors might be deliberately trying to cause a mistrial because this one is “going badly” for the prosecution and it wants a do-over.
+The defense asked for a mistrial with prejudice, meaning that if one is granted, Rittenhouse cannot be retried.

-During his turn on the stand, Rittenhouse told the jury that one of the men cornered him and made a grab for his rifle, another hit him with a skateboard, and the third came at him with a gun of his own.

-Rittenhouse sobbed so hard at one point that the judge declared a break.
-But otherwise, he was composed on the stand, even as he was being cross-examined aggressively.
+When Binger said he had been acting in good faith, the judge replied: “I don’t believe that.”

 Rittenhouse, who was 17 at the time, went to Kenosha with an AR-style semi-automatic weapon and a medic bag in what the former police youth cadet said was an attempt to protect property after rioters had set fires and ransacked businesses on previous nights.

-Rittenhouse testified he fatally shot Joseph Rosenbaum after Rosenbaum chased him and put his hand on the barrel of Rittenhouse’s rifle.
+He testified that he fatally shot Joseph Rosenbaum after Rosenbaum chased him and put his hand on the barrel of Rittenhouse’s rifle.
 He said he then shot and killed Anthony Huber after Huber struck him in the neck with his skateboard and grabbed his gun.

 When a third man, Gaige Grosskreutz, “lunges at me with his pistol pointed directly at my head,” Rittenhouse shot him, too, wounding him.

-Note: This story has been corrected to show that it was the defense attorney, not the judge, who suggested the prosecutor was trying to cause a mistrial.